Bootstrapping My SaaS to 1 Million ARR

 ROI stands for:

-- return (something you’ll get later)
+- return (something you will get later)

 - investment (something you do now)

-First the hard work, then the ROI.
+First the hard work, then the result.

-There’s a popular Chinese proverb that says: “The best time to plant a tree was 20 years ago.
+There’s a popular Chinese proverb that says, “The best time to plant a tree was 20 years ago.
 The second best time is now.”

 Most people want quick results and instant solutions.

-Well, the press doesn’t typically tell those stories.
+The classical press doesn’t tell those stories.

-(More on bootstrapping versus VC in a future post.)
+(More on Bootstrapping versus VC in a future post.)